DIY ESR Meter: Everything You Should Know About a DIY ESR Meter

 Now, a lower ESR might cause a moderately higher current to build up over the op-amp inverting sensing input.
 Also, it correspondingly displays on the meter along with a lofty degree of deflection and vice versa.

 Additionally, the higher BC547 transistor works as a usual voltage collector and regulator stage.
-For this reason, the transistor can handle the oscillator stage with a minimal 1.5 volts.
+For this reason, the transistor can handle the oscillator stage with a minimum of 1.5 volts.
 Also, other electronic devices around the CUT will stay under no stress from the test frequency of the ESR meter.

 Also, it’s easy to calibrate the meter.
 Plus, if you keep the test leads low, the 100k pre-set close to the uA meter adjusts until it achieves a wholesome deflection on the meter dial.